Somewhere along the road, every fiction writer will be asked to participate in a critique. It’s practically a guarantee.

 The longer I spend on a single critique or procrastinate before a deadline, the less I start caring about what I say.

-We need to make sure we allot an appropriate amount of time for a critique, which might mean breaking up the project over several days or taking procrastination in hand so we don’t lose patience.
+You need to make sure you allot an appropriate amount of time for a critique, which might mean breaking up the project over several days or accounting for procrastination so you don’t lose patience.

 Determine Your Availability